 Veteran H-Town rocker Stephen Wells has much to celebrate with his new project Birthday Club.
-By Steve Jansen, Photos by Daniel Ortiz

 Letting go of childhood friendships isn’t easy.
 Just ask musician Stephen Wells, who grew up playing with his middle-school pals in the well known psych-pop band Featherface.
 The members went their separate ways after five years of making music.
 “It was scary,” says Wells, whose headful of shoulder-length dyed-blonde curly hair often peeks out from underneath a beanie, of the breakup.